StreetSupport/mhp/site/content/action-groups/mental-health.md

     > "Systems and services are simplified and connected so it’s easier to navigate them." - from the Mental Health Action Group's Causes and Consequences report

-    A﻿fter a pause in activity during COVID-19, the MHAG is back up and running, as of August 2023!
+    A﻿fter a pause in activity during COVID-19, the MHAG is back up and running, as of August 2023.

+    W﻿e are looking for a co-chair to run this action group and if you are interested in joining this group, please email info@mhp.org.uk
-  contactEmail: max.homberger@cgl.org.uk
+  contactEmail: info@mhp.org.uk
   signupLink: https://forms.office.com/Pages/ResponsePage.aspx?id=XVwzcf1bkE61VN8N5KjjQkQ2JR41SuRLu92-3-tlPOtURDMzQjVZWEczSFdPS1M2SEZMR1RVTkpHVC4u
   id: 571661e0e4b09686f6b2c883
   newsUrl: https://news.mhp.org.uk/category/mental-health